2007–08 FA Cup: Sixth round proper

 The draw was held on 18 February 2008 at 13:25 GMT at Soho Square.
 The draw was conducted by Geoff Thomas and Mark Bright, overseen by Sir Trevor Brooking.

 For the second round in a row, the only all-Premier League tie of the round involved Manchester United, who were defeated at home by Portsmouth.
-Barnsley, who had already knocked out Liverpool in the previous round, produced a similar result in the Sixth Round, beating Chelsea 1–0 at Oakwell.
+This was Portsmouth's first win in an official match at Old Trafford for 50 years.
+Barnsley, who had already knocked out Liverpool in the previous round, produced a similar result in the sixth round, beating Chelsea 1–0 at Oakwell.
 West Bromwich Albion defeated Bristol Rovers away at the Memorial Stadium, whilst Cardiff City caused a third shock of the weekend by beating Premier League team Middlesbrough.
 There were no replays.
-The Sixth Round matches were played on the weekend of 8 March 2008.
+The sixth-round matches were played on the weekend of 8 March 2008.

 Semi-finals

 The draw was held on 10 March 2008 at 13:25 GMT at Soho Square with Bryan Robson making the draw.
 Both semi-finals were played at Wembley Stadium and held on 5 April and 6 April 2008.
 There was only one club from the top flight (Portsmouth) in the draw for the first time since 1908.